rvo-cs/plscope-utils/database/README.md

 **_Experimental_**

 This view reports the [where-lineage](http://ilpubs.stanford.edu:8090/918/1/lin_final.pdf) of INSERT statements.
 It is based on the ```PLSCOPE_IDENTIFIERS``` view, and the PL/SQL ```LINEAGE_UTIL``` package.
-Behind the scenes INSERT statements are processed using the ```PARSEQUERY``` procedure in the undocumented ```SYS.UTL_XML``` PL/SQL package.
+Behind the scenes INSERT statements are processed using the ```PARSEQUERY``` procedure from the undocumented ```SYS.UTL_XML``` PL/SQL package.
 This procedures supports SELECT statements quite well including Oracle 12.2 grammar enhancements.
 However, it does not support PL/SQL at all, not even as part of the WITH clause.
 Hence, not all SELECT statements produce a parse-tree.
-Furthermore other statements such as INSERT, UPDATE, DELETE and MERGE produce incomplete parse-trees, which is somehow expected for a procedure called ```ParseQuery```.
+Furthermore other statements such as INSERT, UPDATE, DELETE, and MERGE produce incomplete parse-trees, which is somehow expected for a procedure called ```ParseQuery```.
 However, they are still useful to e.g. identify the target tables of an INSERT statement.

 Even if this view produces quite good results on wide range of `INSERT ...
 SELECT` statements, it is considered experimental.
 To produce reliable, more complete results a PL/SQL and SQL parser is required.